Tangerine Bank Review 2025

 Tangerine Bank Review: Our Take

-They have TFSA and RRSP investment options (and years ago, they were market leaders in this category) – BUT they’re not nearly as good as what Wealthsimple or Qtrade bring to the table.
+While Tangerine offers TFSA and RRSP investment options (and they were once leaders in this space), their offerings are no longer as competitive as what you’ll find with Wealthsimple or Qtrade.

-If you prefer to conduct most of your financial interactions face-to-face, then I recommend pairing your corner-bank’s chequing account with EQ’s high interest savings account, which offers up to 250% more interest than big banks do.
+If you prefer in-person banking, you might want to stick with your local bank’s chequing account and pair it with EQ’s high-interest savings account, which can offer up to 250% more in interest than traditional banks.

-But if big banks aren’t your style (and we don’t blame you), you could also consider opening an account at both EQ and Tangerine – then use Tangerine for your day-to-day banking + credit card needs, while using free transfers to send your savings over to your EQ account to take advantage of their much higher interest rates.
+Or, if you’re not a fan of big banks, you could always open accounts with both EQ and Tangerine.
+Use Tangerine for your day-to-day banking and credit card needs, while transferring your savings over to EQ to take advantage of their much higher interest rates.
+This way, you can get the best of each!

 TANGERINE SCAMMED ME OUT$ 660.00